dynaroars/igen/README.md

     $rm -rf *.gcda

     #Let's tests to see that it works
-    $ ./echo** #this creates gcov data file echo.gcda -- *make sure that it does*, if not then it doesn't work !
+    $ uname #this creates gcov data file uname.gcda -- *make sure that it does*, if not then it doesn't work !
     $ cd ../../src  (src dir containing src)
-    $ gcov echo.c -o ../obj-gcov/src  #reads the echo.gcda in obj-gcov and generates human readable format File '../src/echo.c'
+    $ gcov uname.c -o ../obj-gcov/src  #reads the echo.gcda in obj-gcov and generates human readable format File '../src/uname.c'
-    Lines executed:22.02% of 109
+    Lines executed:37.50% of 88
-    Creating 'echo.c.gcov'
+    Creating 'uname.c.gcov'

     File '../src/system.h'
     Lines executed:0.00% of 10
     Creating 'system.h.gcov'

     #you should see some lines like above saying "lines executed ...
 X% of Y
-    #iGen uses the generated echo.c.gcov and system.h.gcov files for coverage.
+    #iGen uses the generated uname.c.gcov and system.h.gcov files for coverage.
 ```

 Finally, edit `$IGEN/src/igen_settings.py` so that coreutils_dir points to `mycoreutils` directory.
 *NOTE*: if you move the above directories (e.g., `mycoreutils`) to different locations,  it's best to recompile everything again.

-If everything is done correctly, we can now run iGen for `coreutils` command
+If everything is done correctly, we can now run iGen for `coreutils` commands (supported commands include `uname, cat, cp, date, hostname, id, join, ln, ls, mv, sort`)

 ```
 # Generate interactions for the `uname` command